bdeboe/isc-datafest/TUTORIAL.md

 SELECT WITH PREDICTIONS (walmart) %ID, * FROM dbt_forecast.summarize;
 ```

 Note how the `WITH PREDICTIONS (<model-name>)` clause adds rows rather than a column, as we saw in the previous exercise with a classic `PREDICT(<model-name>)` function.
 You'll notice that these additional rows with predictions (what's in a name!) don't have a RowID, which is how you can recognize them.
-Experiment with the `Forward` parameter in the `USING` clause (creating a new model) or use a more complicated query in the `FROM` clause to tweak your model.
+Experiment with the `Forward` parameter in the `USING` clause (creating a new model) if you'd like a model with a different horizon.

 Here's a second model that predicts the various properties of the Delhi Weather dataset: